Making Ongoing Risk Management an Operational Standard

 • What are the internal and external security vulnerabilities?

-• What would be the impact if any of the vulnerabilities were exploited?
+• What would be the impact, if any, of the vulnerabilities being exploited?

 • What is the probability of a vulnerability being exploited?

-• What cyberattacks or security threats could impact your business’ ability to function?
+• What cyberattacks or security threats could impact your business’s ability to function?

 The answers to these questions will help you keep track of security risks and mitigate them before disaster strikes.
 Now, imagine periodically having the answers to these questions whenever you sit down to make key business decisions.
 If you’re wondering how it would benefit you, keep reading.